Variable Dwarf Kingfisher

 Kingfishers or Alcedinidae are a family of small to medium-sized, brightly colored birds in the order Coraciiformes.
 They have a cosmopolitan distribution, with most species found outside the Americas.

-The family contains 114 species (of which I photographed 35 members so far) and is divided into three subfamilies: river kingfishers (Alcedininae), tree kingfishers (Halcyoninae), and water kingfishers (Cerylinae).
+The family contains 114 species (of which I photographed 36 members so far and 4 species I photographed male as well as female) and is divided into three subfamilies: river kingfishers (Alcedininae), tree kingfishers (Halcyoninae), and water kingfishers (Cerylinae).

 All kingfishers have large heads, long, sharp, pointed bills, short legs, and stubby tails.
 Most species have bright plumage with only small differences between the sexes.
 Most species are tropical in distribution, and a slight majority are found only in forests.
 They consume a wide range of prey usually caught by swooping down from a perch.